 This program offers students the chance to:

-- Develop the skills necessary to launch their own business or social movement (hands-on entrepreneurial experience!)
+- Develop the skills necessary to launch their own business or social movement (hands-on entrepreneurial experience!) and then launch it

 - Learn about real businesses - why they succeed or fail.